LindseyB/as-the-crow-flies/README.md

 as-the-crow-flies
 =================

-to play download [love2d](http://love2d.org/) and as-the-crow-flies.love and you should be able to just run the .love file
+to play download [love2d](http://love2d.org/) and as-the-crow-flies.love (which is now in a zip in the releases) and you should be able to just run the .love file

 poem is by Sylvia Plath